Elderly Palestinian American dies after being detained by Israeli soldiers in West Bank

 The Israeli military confirmed Wednesday that As’ad had been stopped during a security check of the area and detained after he “resisted a check.”
-An spokesperson for the Israel Defense Forces said As’ad was held for only a short time and that he was alive when he was released.
+An spokesperson for the Israel Defense Forces said that As’ad was held for only a short time and that he was alive when he was released.

 As’ad was later found unresponsive by a resident walking in the neighborhood.
 Photographs circulating on social media showed a black plastic tie around at least one of his wrists.